Multivariate type G Mat\'ern stochastic partial differential equation random fields: Type G Mat ern SPDE fields

 \subsection{Four increasingly flexible constructions}

 The four constructions are based on using different types of normal-variance mixtures

-where $\gamma,\mu\in\mathbb{R}$ are parameters, $z\sim\pN(0,1)$, and $v$ is a non-negative random variable.
-Inspired by L\'{e}vy process, which are said to be of type-G if their increments are normal-variance mixtures, we will refer to these models as type-G Mat\'ern-SPDE fields.
+where $\mv{\gamma}\in\R^p$ and $\mv{\mu}\in\R^p$ are parameters, $z\sim\pN(0,1)$, and $v$ is a non-negative random variable.
+Inspired by L\'{e}vy process, which are said to be of type G if their increments are normal-variance mixtures, we will refer to these models as type G Mat\'ern-SPDE fields.

 The first two constructions are related to the approach where non-Gaussian fields are obtained by multiplying Gaussian fields with random scalars.